seger/echinoderm-anatomy-and-development-ontology/README.md

-# Echinoderm Anatomy and Development Ontology
+# Echinoderm stage ontology

-This is a draft of the EcAO developmental staging ontology.
-Do not use for annotation.
+This is a draft of the ontology of Echinoderm developmental stages.
+Do not use for curation.

 ## Acknowledgements